shardic-er/renp.ai/src/renp_ai/readme.md

     - `APIManager.py`: Manages interactions with the OpenAI API, including key management, logging, and API response validation.
     - `APIKeyManager.py`: Handles storing and validating the API key.
     - `LLMClient.py`: Manages calls to the OpenAI API, sends prompts, and receives responses.
-    - `Logger.py`: Handles logging of API requests and responses.
     - `ResponseValidator.py`: Validates API responses and parses them into a structured format.
   - **`/ai/`**
     - `context.py`: Contains the `ChatHistory` class, which manages the conversation history between the user and the AI.